saimanideepallu/first-repo/README.md

 # first-repo
 Just a basic repository to play along with
-Sai Manideep Allu "Work smart not hard"
+Sai Manideep Allu "Work smart not hard" i edited this file